Moroccan women are empowering themselves by crushing nuts…to make Argan oil!

-There are lots of these cooperatives in Morocco, and if you want to buy Argan oil while your there, these are probably the best places to buy it from – direct from the hands that crush and extract the oil from the nut.
+These cooperatives seem to be dotted around all over Morocco and if you want to buy Argan oil while you’re there, these are probably the best places to buy it from – direct from the hands that crush and extract the oil from the nut.

-These corporations also help women in Morocco to gain financial independence through their own business ventures.
+Many Morocco women are better able to gain financial independence through their own business ventures, thanks to these cooperatives.

-Argan oil is thought to have various health and beauty benefits and is a pure substance, free from any chemicals.
-It’s great for skin. hair, nails, and there are also edible types which are popular with salads.
+Argan oil is thought to have various health and beauty benefits, its a pure substance, free from any chemicals.
+It’s popular for use on skin. hair, nails, and there are also edible types which are recommended for with salads.

 Some of the ladies were telling me that although Agran oil is very popular and a great oil to use – ‘prickly pear oil’ does all the things that Argan oil does, but quicker and more effectively.

 Prickly pear oil is also more expensive, they were asking for 700 dirham (around £55 for a small bottle), though one assistant was willing to knock it down to 600 dirham.

 If anyone can recommend some reputable retailers of pure organic Argan oil online (not tampered with in any way and in a dark brown bottle – which helps preserve it’s purity) – please let me know.

 I bought some recently from an online company claiming to sell directly from Moroccan Berber women but the oil had no smell.